pyvista/pyvista/CONTRIBUTING.md

   triggers CI to push to PyPi, and allow us to rapidly push hotfixes for past versions of `pyvista` without having to worry about untested features.
-- When a minor release canidate is ready, a new `release` branch will be created from `master` will be created with the next incremented minor version (e.g. `release/0.25.0`), which will be throughly tested.
+- When a minor release candidate is ready, a new `release` branch will be created from `master` with the next incremented minor version (e.g. `release/0.25.0`), which will be thoroughly tested.
 When deemed stable, the release branch will be tagged with the version (`0.25.0` in this case), and if necessary merged with master if any changes were pushed to it.
 Feature development then